 Certain of our projects require construction surety bonds (bid, payment, and performance bonds).
 Historically, surety market conditions have experienced times of difficulty as a result of significant losses incurred by surety companies stemming from macroeconomic trends outside of our control.
 Consequently, during times when less overall bonding capacity is available in the market, surety terms have become more expensive and more restrictive.
 We cannot guarantee our ability to maintain a sufficient level of bonding capacity in the future, which could preclude our ability to bid for certain contracts or successfully contract with some customers.
 Additionally, even if we continue to be able to access bonding capacity to sufficiently bond future work, we may be required to post collateral to secure bonds, which would decrease the liquidity we would have available for other purposes.
 Our surety providers are under no commitment to guarantee our access to new bonds in the future; thus, our ability to access or increase bonding capacity is at the sole discretion of our surety providers.
-If our surety companies, increasing business with clients that do not require bonds and posting other forms of collateral for project performance, such as letters of credit or cash.
+If our surety companies were to limit or eliminate our access to bonds, the alternatives would include seeking bonding capacity from other surety companies, increasing business with clients that do not require bonds and posting other forms of collateral for project performance, such as letters of credit or cash.
 We may be unable to secure these alternatives in a timely manner, on acceptable terms, or at all.
 As such, if we were to experience an interruption or reduction in the availability of bonding capacity, it is likely we would be unable to compete for or work on certain projects.